abhiyam/Mushroom-Edibility/README.md

 # Mushroom-Edibility
 Predicting Mushroom Edibility Machine Learning project.
-This was for
+This was for DS 4635 final project